Different ways of travelling to your destination

 Flying

 Of course, flying gets inconvenient when you’d like to take a lot of stuff with you.
-Luggage space is almost always limited, and it can rack up the price of the ticket as well.
+Luggage space is limited, and it can rack up the price of the ticket as well.

-And in some places there are no airports available at all or they are still rather far from your destination.
+In some places, there are no airports available at all or they are still rather far from your destination.
 In the same Patagonia, we had to fly to Punta Arenas and then drive for some 5 hours to Torres del Paine.
 But still, it was faster to fly and then drive than just drive.

 Pros

-It’s the fastest way to get from a point A to the point B
+- The fastest way to get from point A to point B

 Cons